mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     # Setup geometry
     ...

-    # Plot a 500 x 500 pixel image of the flat source regions
+    # Plot a 500 x 500 pixel image of the source regions
-    plot.plot_flat_source_regions(geometry, gridsize=500)
+    plot.plot_source_regions(geometry, gridsize=500)

-A depiction of the flat source regions for the :file:`/OpenMOC/sample-input/large-lattice.py` example input file is illustrated in :ref:`Figure 5 <figure_flat_source_regions>`.
+A depiction of the source regions for the :file:`/OpenMOC/sample-input/large-lattice.py` example input file is illustrated in :ref:`Figure 5 <figure_flat_source_regions>`.

 .. _figure_flat_source_regions: